pkalivas/radiate/docs/source/engine/index.md

     The `GeneticEngine` is an inherently iterable concept, as such we can treat the engine as an iterator.
 Because of this we can use it in a `for` loop or with iterator methods like `map`, `filter`, etc. We can also extend the iterator with custom methods to provide additional functionality, such as running until a certain fitness (score) is reached, time limit, or convergence.
 These custom methods are essentially syntactic sugar for 'take_until' or 'skip_while' style iterators.

-    During any sort of optimization task its useful to visually see the progress of the engine.
+    During any sort of optimization task it's useful to visually see the progress of the engine.
 Using the iterator API, we do this by calling `logging()` on the engine's iterator.
 This will give us nice console output of the progress provided by the [tracing](https://github.com/tokio-rs/tracing) project.

     !!! warning "Stopping Condition"

-        The engine's iterator is an 'streaming' or 'infinite iterator', meaning it will continue to produce epochs until a stopping condition, a `break` or a `return` is met.
+        The engine's iterator is a 'streaming' or 'infinite iterator', meaning it will continue to produce epochs until a stopping condition, a `break` or a `return` is met.
 So, unless you want to run the engine indefinitely, you should always use a method like `take`, `until`, or `last` to limit the number of epochs produced.

 === ":fontawesome-brands-python: Python"